 Please provide an overview of Cyprotex's hepatocyte stability assay.

-The hepatocytes are incubated with the test compound at 37°C. Samples are removed at the appropriate time points into methanol containing internal standard to terminate the reaction.
-Following centrifugation, the supernatant is analyzed by LC-MS/MS. The disappearance of test compound is monitored over a 60 minute time period.
+The hepatocytes are incubated with the test compound at 37°C. Samples are removed at the appropriate time points into acetonitrile to terminate the reaction.
+Following centrifugation, internal standard is added and the supernatant is analyzed by LC-MS/MS. The disappearance of test compound is monitored over a 60 minute time period.
 An example of a typical depletion profile is shown in Figure 3.

 The ln peak area ratio (compound peak area/internal standard peak area) is plotted against time and the gradient of the line determined.